The UK asylum backlog: explained

 - applicants who arrived before 28 June 2022, whose claims are processed under the old asylum laws—the previous government labelled this group the “legacy backlog”, but it is now being referred to in official data as “pre-NABA asylum cases”;

-- applicants who arrived on or after 28 June 2022—the previous government labelled this group the “flow backlog”, but it is now being referred to as “post-NABA asylum cases”.
+- applicants who arrived on or after 28 June 2022—the previous government labelled this group the “flow backlog”, but it is now being referred to as “post-NABA asylum cases” (the current government has further split this group into two cohorts, as we’ll explain later).

 The ‘legacy backlog’ or pre-NABA cases

-Over the past year or so, the Conservative government often talked about the “asylum backlog” when it was in fact only referring to what it termed the “legacy backlog”.
-We’ve fact checked the former Prime Minister and other former ministers who have failed to make this distinction clear when talking about the asylum system.
+The Conservative government often talked about the “asylum backlog” when it was in fact only referring to what it termed the “legacy backlog”.
+We fact checked the former Prime Minister and other former ministers who failed to make this distinction clear when talking about the asylum system.

 The ‘flow backlog’ or post-NABA cases and inadmissibility